tanaos/artifex/README.md

 </p>

 <p align="center">
-  <strong>Create Task-Specific LLMs • No training data needed • No GPU needed • CPU Inference & Fine-Tuning</strong>
+  <strong>Create Task-Specific SLMs • No training data needed • No GPU needed • CPU Inference & Fine-Tuning</strong>
 </p>

 ---

 Artifex is a Python library for:
-1. Using **small, pre-trained task-specific LLMs locally on CPU**
+1. Using **pre-trained task-specific Small Language Models on CPU**
 2. **Fine-tuning them on CPU without any training data** — just based on your instructions for the task at hand.
     <details>
         <summary>How is it possible?</summary>
         Artifex generates synthetic training data on-the-fly based on your instructions, and uses this data to fine-tune small LLMs for your specific task.
 This approach allows you to create effective models without the need for large labeled datasets.
     </details>

-At this time, we support 7 main tasks:
+At this time, we support 8 tasks:
+- **Text Classification**: Classifies text into user-defined categories.
 - **Guardrail**: Flags unsafe, harmful, or off-topic messages.
 - **Intent Classification**: Classifies user messages into predefined intent categories.
 - **Reranker**: Ranks a list of items or search results based on relevance to a query.